gelcreative/gel-site-gatsby-netlify-cms/src/pages/portfolio-entries/heritage-estate.md

 main:
   detail_text: >-
-    Working with established brand specifications inspired by the popular series, ‘Game of Thrones’, Gel designed and developed a website that honours the heritage of this locally crafted cidery.
+    Working with established brand specifications inspired by the popular series, “Game of Thrones,” Gel designed and developed a website that honours the heritage of this locally crafted cidery.
 Built to accommodate the expansion into wine and other brand extensions, the site allows for online purchasing of products as well as tour bookings.